-Subsection (d) requires the [publisher] to 1) maintain an Internet website, and 2) publish all matters required to be published under this act on that website.
-If a state chooses to use subsection (d), they will create a centralized website for use by all agencies.
-Subsection (d) also requires that the [publisher] publish agency guidance documents filed by the agency with the [publisher].
+22 Subsection (d) requires the [publisher] to 1) maintain an Internet website, and 2) publish 23 all matters required to be published under this act on that website.
+If a state chooses to use 24 subsection (d), they will create a centralized website for use by all agencies.
+Subsection (d) also 25 requires that the [publisher] publish agency guidance documents filed by the agency with the 26 [publisher].
 See section 202(4) and Section 310, below.
-Subsection (d) does not address issues related to authentication, preservation and archival storage of electronic documents published on an internet website.
-Subsection (d) does not address the principles for deciding what rules are in effect and enforceable at a specific point in time.
+Subsection (d) does not address issues 27 related to authentication, preservation and archival storage of electronic documents published on 28 an Internet website.
+Subsection (d) does not address the principles for deciding what rules are in 29 effect and enforceable at a specific point in time.
+30

-Subsection (f) requires the publisher to make the administrative bulletin available in written form upon request, for which the publisher may charge a reasonable fee.
-This requirement can be satisfied by states making the administrative bulletin available on the internet, searchable, and printable.
+Subsection (f) requires the publisher to provide the administrative bulletin in written form upon request, for which the publisher may charge a reasonable fee.
+This requirement can be satisfied by states making the administrative bulletin available on the Internet, searchable, and printable.

-The bracketed text of subsection (g)(1), and (g) (2) is included so that agencies may utilize redlining or underlining and striking of the text of the proposed or adopted rules so that changes from the existing text of the rule are clearly delineated.
+The bracketed text of subsection (g)(1), and (g)(2) is included so that agencies may utilize redlining or underlining and striking of the text of the proposed or adopted rules so that changes from the existing text of the rule are clearly delineated.
 Agencies that are proposing or adopting new rules or that have some other system for showing changes need not use the bracketed text.